Newsroom

 Where we are: OSCE Office for Democratic Institutions and Human Rights

-What we do: Combating human trafficking, Human rights, Gender equality
+What we do: Combating trafficking in human beings, Human rights, Gender equality

 ODIHR and UN Women launch report on human trafficking The ODIHR and UN Women policy recommendations aim to tackle emerging human trafficking during an post COVID-19 To mark World Day Against Trafficking in Persons, the OSCE Office for Democratic Institutions and Human Rights (ODIHR) and the United